The3DP/NumberGuess/README.md

-NumberGuess is a number logic game specified with 5 different levels.
+# NumberGuess is a number logic game specified with 5 different levels.

-# This is a number logic game
-# You may/may not look at the code depending on if you are doing the game/inspecting code.
-# This game has 5 different modes

 import random